 - Please click here to visit the Colorado Department of Public Health and Environment's (CDPHE) website for the most up to date information on mpox in Colorado.

-- Some people who have been recently exposed to mpox, or are at high risk for exposure, should get a vaccine called Jynneos.
+- Some people who have been recently exposed to mpox, or at high risk for exposure, should get a free vaccine called Jynneos.
 The FDA has fully approved this vaccine.
-Colorado currently has a limited supply of the vaccine from the federal government.
-For more information from CDPHE on the mpox vaccine please click here.
+Call Routt County Public Health to schedule at (970) 870-5341.

 - Routt County Public Health continues to monitor COVID-19 transmission throughout our county.
-Please visit the COVID-19 tab here on our main website to access information on local case data, local testing, vaccination sites, and more.
+Please visit the COVID-19 tab here on our main website to access information on local testing, vaccination sites, and more.

 - CDC - National COVID-19 Information